-Cambridge IF Analytica, as promoter and administrator of Cambridge Cases, has dedicated resources, both in-house and external, to develop and publish cases on carefully chosen businesses.
-As Programme Administrator, Cambridge IF Analytica’s specific roles and responsibilities include:
+Cambridge IFA, as promoter and administrator of Cambridge Cases, has dedicated resources, both in-house and external, to develop and publish cases on carefully chosen businesses.
+As Programme Administrator, Cambridge IFA’s specific roles and responsibilities include:

 - Provision of Secretariat to Cambridge Cases

 - Publication, distribution and marketing of the cases